ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/1-CoRW2.md

 :::

 :::Question
 1. Based on your data, from what height do you need to drop the ball for its 2nd bounce to reach a height of 28 cm (the length of a sheet of paper)?
 Show your work and how you arrived at this conclusion.
+Pick any one of the two balls to answer this question.

 2. Use the Acoustic Stopwatch to determine the height of the ball on the second bounce.
 You may also use your phone's camera as an independent form of verification and a piece of paper.